AdelekeBankole/dsa-summer-school-2025/README.md

 - Having `git` locally installed on your machine
 - Having a Github account
 - Having a SSH key associated with your GitHub account for authentication

+### Code of Conduct

+As participants in a collaborative project, it is expected to treat other people with respect.